 Corporate governance for the OFA involves processes that permit the effective supervision and management of the OFA’s activities by senior management, the Board of Directors supported by its committees, and the Minister of Finance.
 It includes identifying individuals and groups responsible for the Corporation’s activities and specifying their roles.

 The OFA’s accountability structure flows from its governing statute, the Capital Investment Plan Act, 1993 (the Act).
 The Minister of Finance is the minister responsible for the administration of the Act with respect to the OFA.
 The Act, together with policies and directives issued by Management Board of Cabinet, form a framework under which the OFA is governed.

-Each year, the Minister of Finance is required to table the OFA’s Annual Report in the Legislature.
+Each year, the Minister of Finance is required to table the OFA’s Annual Report in the Legislative Assembly.
 In addition, the Minister reviews and approves the OFA’s annual business plan.
 The Minister also maintains communications with the OFA, through its Chair, regarding government policies and issues relevant to the OFA.

 The Chair is accountable to the Minister of Finance for the performance of the OFA in fulfilling its mandate.
-The Act provides that the Deputy Minister of Finance is the Chair of the OFA.
+The Act provides that the Deputy Minister of Finance is the Chair of the OFA Board of Directors.
 The Chair is responsible for providing advice and information to the Minister with regard to the operation and affairs of the OFA.
-In addition, the Chair provides leadership to the OFA.
+In addition, the Chair provides leadership to the OFA Board.
 As Deputy Minister of Finance, the Chair ensures organizational capacity in the Ministry to monitor the OFA and ensures that it manages its risks appropriately.

 The Board is appointed by the Lieutenant Governor in Council and is accountable to the Minister through the Chair.
 The Board is comprised of both public servants employed by the Crown and independent directors.
 More information regarding public appointments is available here.